WMTU/wmtu.mtu.edu/station-documents.md

 __Section 4.__ Members of the General Staff (other than Senior Staff members) may be removed from office by the respective Senior Staff member.
 This action may be appealed at the next General Staff meeting and the person reinstated by a two-thirds majority vote of the General Staff members present.

-__Section 5.__ In the event of the dismissal impeachment, removal, or resignation of:

-1. The General Manager, the Business Manager shall act in the capacity of the General Manager until a permanent replacement is found;

-2. A Senior Staff Member, the General Manager shall distribute the duties of the vacant Senior Staff position to the remaining General Staff members as he or she sees fit or shall appoint one of the remaining General Staff members to the vacant position on an interim basis until a permanent replacement is found.

-__Section 6.__ Members of the Air Staff may be removed from their positions by Senior Staff for violation of Station Policy
+__Section 5.__ Members of the Air Staff may be removed from their positions by Senior Staff for violation of Station Policy

 ____